The following is a prelude to Video Episode 11 you can either click here to watch the video or read through and click at the end.

 Sandy and I decide we weren’t going to let anything get us down so we continue on the trail as we were not greeted in a very welcoming tone from the four women which in general is usually not the case.
 We carry on about our business up the trail a short distance then stop to gather a small amount of water on an extremely hot day.

-While filtering we visit with a small group of going the opposite direction who had just crossed the South Mowich.
+While filtering water we visit with a small group of going the opposite direction who had just crossed the South Mowich.
 This last stop for a quick creek filter is between the two forks of the Mowich River, the North and South.
 We will be thankful to put the next hazardous crossing behind us as early as possible.

 The plan beyond was to continue a few more miles uphill and take a long break for lunch in the shade, rehydrate, and gather our wits.